zjdgx/tylermcginnis.github.io/pages/articles/2017-01-03-react-interview-questions/index.md

 Above notice that our input field has a ref attribute whose value is a function.
 That function receives the actual DOM element of input which we then put on the instance in order to have access to it inside of the *handleSubmit* function.

-It's sometimes miscommunicated that you need to use a class component in order to use refs, but refs can also be used with functional components by leveraging closures in JavaScript.
+It's often misconstrued that you need to use a class component in order to use refs, but refs can also be used with functional components by leveraging closures in JavaScript.

 ```javascript
 function CustomForm ({handleSubmit}) {